TyLaurienteSkyBoxLabs/git-helper/README.md

 ### Usage:
 [ ] *indicates optional parameter*
-* `gith repo [directory]`
-  * Sets the git repo directory for the current profile, this will be cached for every time you begin using the tool.
-  * If no $directory path is passed in, the repo directory will default to your current shells current working directory
 * `gith status [all]`
   * Displays information about your current profile and current repo
   * Run `gith status all` to display extra information, such as a list of your profiles and the shortcuts that exist in your current profile.
-* `gith command $command`
-  * Runs a shell command to the repo directory that's in your current profile.
-This works from anywhere so you don't have to cd into your repo directory.
-Ex: `gith command git rebase -i main`
 * `gith sub-init`
   * This command will update your submodules by running `git submodule update --init --recursive`
 * `gith clean`